 Betony is used for digestion problems including heartburn, diarrhea, and intestinal gas; for breathing problems including bronchitis and asthma; for painful conditions includinggout, headache, and facial pain; and for urinary tract conditions including bladder andkidney stones (nephrolithiasis) and bladder pain and swelling (inflammation).
 It is also used to treat stress and tension, nervousness, and epilepsy. –Source

-What is your favorite medicinal herb you grow?
+What are your favorite medicinal herbs you grow in your garden?